 a) to his age, ability and aptitude and

 b) to any special education needs he may have, either by regular attendance at school or otherwise

 “Efficient” and “suitable” are not defined in the Education Act 1996, but "efficient" has been broadly described as an education that "achieves that which it sets out to achieve ", and a "suitable" education is one that "primarily equips a child for life within the community of which he is a member...as long as it does not foreclose the child's options in later years to adopt some other form of life if he wishes to do so".
 It equips your child to achieve their full potential and prepares them for adult life in their community.

-Full time education doesn't mean being bound by school terms and hours because there is often almost continuous one-to-one contact when Elective Home Education takes place.
+Full-time education doesn't mean being bound by school terms and hours because there is often almost continuous one-to-one contact during elective home education.

 The child must continue to receive suitable education until the end of compulsory education.